 - Persistent dizziness

 - They’re unable to carry on with their lives,

-8/12/2020, Wes Ely, a pulmonologist and critical care physician at Vanderbilt University Medical Center who studies delirium during intensive care (watch video) stays.
+On 8/12/2020, Wes Ely, a pulmonologist and critical care physician at Vanderbilt University Medical Center who studies delirium during intensive care (watch video) stay.
 “The problem for these people (when coming off ventilators), is not over when they leave the hospital.”